steelsleuth/vigilant-meme/Resume-Writing.md

 > - Working with supervisors to design security awareness training.
 > - Created Powershell queries to detect SquirrelWaffle.

 These are just a handful of tips I use to design my resume and help my friends, colleagues, and community members with theirs.
-I will be uploading 2 demo resumes later to elaborate on the points above.
+I will be uploading 2 demo resumes to elaborate on the points above.

+The ["ElonOrc" resume is now available](https://github.com/steelsleuth/vigilant-meme/blob/gh-pages/resources/ElonOrc.pdf).
+This resume highlights some common mistakes a new graduate might make.

 For reference, I used an edited version of [Awesome-CV](https://www.overleaf.com/latex/templates/awesome-cv/dfnvtnhzhhbm).
 It makes editing and tracking your achievements easy, especially with [Overleaf](https://www.overleaf.com).